John Jay High School (Cross River, New York): Ice Hockey

 John Jay High School's ice hockey team is a Division II program competing within Section 1 of the NYSPHAA.
 Since their inaugural season in 1999, John Jay has won the Section 1 championship 3 times (2013, 2018, 2019,2021) and have made 1 state finals appearance in 2013.
 The team hosts home games off campus at the Brewster Ice Arena located in Putnam County, New York.
 The program is funded through both the school district and the non-profit organization, Friends of John Jay Ice Hockey.

+Ultimate Frisbee

+John Jay High School's Ultimate Frisbee team, Air Raid, was reformed in 2007 by students who, in that same year, coached themselves to a second-place finish losing 15-10 against Beacon High School in the inaugural New York State Championships tournament.
+Since that time, they have earned multiple state titles starting with a return in 2008 to defeat the reigning champions Beacon High School.
+Air Raid would become repeat champs in the 2011 and 2012 seasons, placing 3rd and 5th at regionals, respectively.
+During the 2012-13 school year, they began to include women on both Air Raid and the Bear Raid, the B-Team for the program.

 Student life

 Science Research

 Beginning in sophomore year, students in John Jay High School can choose to enroll in the science research program, which guides the student in conducting meaningful scientific research.
 The program is coordinated by AnnMarie Lipinsky, who, along with other science faculty, advises each student and guides each student through the challenges of conducting research for their first time.
 Planet 25511 Annlipinsky was named in honor for mentoring a finalist in the 2009 Intel Science Talent Search.
 Students are tasked with finding a mentor in a field of their choice and collaborate with their mentor to conduct a research project.
 Students have participated and shared their projects with success in the Regeneron Science Talent Search, the county and national Intel Science and Engineering Fair, and the Junior Sciences and Humanities Symposium.
 Alumni from the research program have gone on to successful careers in research, medicine, and engineering.